-1. All members of District groups understand that they attend meetings to represent constituent groups at a College or the District Administrative Center.
+1. All members of District groups understand that they attend meetings to represent constituent groups at a College or the District

+Administrative Center.
 The group formulates recommendations to the Chancellor through consultation and are responsible to serve as a conduit for information and the catalyst for discussion on topics raised at the District group and within the constituent group.
 These topics include, but are not limited to, the specific areas outlined in state law.

-- 2. Team members are committed to their group's charge and to agreed-upon norms for operating in District groups.
-In the first fall meeting, each governance group will: - Distribute and discuss the group's charge and reporting structure to the group membership's understanding of the relationship between the Colleges' governance structures and the District groups - Review norms for working as a team (see Appendix I for suggestions) - Develop operating agreements for determining recommendations Review or establish task-specific operating agreements, if needed. - 3.
-Team members are committed to regular attendance and understand that matters before District groups will be acted upon irrespective of absent members. - 4.
+- 2. Team Group members are committed to their group's charge and to agreed-upon norms for operating in District groups.
+In the first fall meeting, each governance group will: - Distribute and discuss the group's charge and reporting structure to the group membership's understanding of the relationship between the Colleges' governance structures and the District groups - Review norms for working as a groupteam (see Appendix I for suggestions) - Develop operating agreements for determining recommendations. - Review or establish task-specific operating agreements, if needed. - 3.
+Team Group members are committed to regular attendance and understand that matters before District groups will be acted upon irrespective of absent members. - 4.
 District advisory and recommending groups will meet on either Thursday or Friday.
 The schedule for groups is established for the coming academic year in the final meeting of the preceding spring semester, subject to coordination with a master calendar established through the Chancellor's Office.
 Once set, the meetings may be adjusted only by consensus of the group members. - 5.
-A record of each meeting is distributed to the Chancellor's Office, to committee members, and is posted on the District website. - 6.
+A record of each meeting is distributed to the Chancellor's Office, to committee members, and is posted on the District website Governance committee charges are outlined on the District website.
+Beginning in 2020, committees began using BoardDocs to post agendas.
+Meeting agendas and minutes are archived in the BoardDocs Library.
+BoardDocs supports sustainability and green initiatives taking place throughout the District. - 6.
 Recommendations from all District groups are forwarded to the Chancellor.
 The chairs are responsible for tracking the progress of those recommendations and providing feedback to the District group on the approval, rejection, or modification of the recommendations.
 All District consultative bodies are expected to conduct their work efficiently and provide recommendations to the Chancellor on a timely basis.
-Failure to provide recommendations in a reasonable period of time may result in the Chancellor exercising his/her delegated authority to act independently. - 7.
+Failure to provide recommendations in a reasonable period of time may result in the Chancellor exercising his/her delegated authority to act independently.

 The Board of Trustees set their annual calendar.